soundscapecloud/soundscape/README.md

 ## Features

 * **Import from YouTube**
- * Save any YouTube video as an MP3 in your library
+ * Save any YouTube video as a song in your library
 * **Keep your entire music collection in the cloud**
  * Store thousands of songs on your private server
 * **Listen to your music anywhere**